Learning to Register Unbalanced Point Pairs: Appendix

-To evaluate the generalizability, we compare our \ours{} with the baseline methods under various scales and densities in \Tbl{kitti}.
-In \Tbl{kitti_range100}, we report the results with the fixed range value 100 under different hop value 25 ($\rho_{\mathrm{d}}=2.3$), 10 ($\rho_{\mathrm{d}}=3.7$), 5 ($\rho_{\mathrm{d}}=4.8$), and 1 ($\rho_{\mathrm{d}}=6.9$).
-Note that the range value 100 with hop value 25 is the least challenging data which is most similar to balanced dataset e.g., KITTI odometry dataset.
+\textbf{More results with varying imbalance factors.} To evaluate the generalizability, we compare our \ours{} with the baseline methods under various scales and densities in \Tbl{kitti_supp1} and \Tbl{kitti_supp2}.
+In \Tbl{kitti_range100}, we report the results with the fixed range value 100 under different hop value 25 ($\rho_{\mathrm{p}}=2.3$), 10 ($\rho_{\mathrm{p}}=3.7$), 5 ($\rho_{\mathrm{p}}=4.8$), and 1 ($\rho_{\mathrm{p}}=6.9$).
+Note that the range value 100 with hop value 25 is the least challenging data which is most similar to a balanced dataset e.g., KITTI odometry dataset.
 Likewise, the results in \Tbl{kitti_range200}, \ref{tbl:kitti_range300}, \ref{tbl:kitti_range400} are reported under various hop value 25, 10, 5, and 1 with fixed range value 200, 300, and 400, respectively.
-As shown in \Tbl{kitti_range100}-\ref{tbl:kitti_range400}, performance of D3Feat~\cite{bai2020d3feat} and CoFiNet~\cite{yu2021cofinet} drops dramatically as the scale and density of map become larger.
+As shown in \Tbl{kitti_range100}-\ref{tbl:kitti_range400}, performance of D3Feat~\citep{bai2020d3feat} and CoFiNet~\citep{yu2021cofinet} drops dramatically as the spatial extent and density of map become larger.
 On the other hand, our \ours{} can maintain the high performance at all evaluation metrics and outperform the baseline methods by a large margin, with robust structured matching and our hierarchical framework.